-I am not the most adventurous person in life.
-I have always been fascinated with people who do extreme sports or indulge in adrenaline pumping activities but I never pegged myself as one of them.
+I am not the most adventurous person in my life.
+I have always been fascinated with people who do extreme sports or indulge in adrenaline-pumping activities because I couldn’t ever be one of them.
 Mostly, because I have an overactive imagination (watching multiple Final Destination movies does that to you) and I really like staying alive.
+But, I really wished to try Scuba Diving once which is why I decided to give it a chance in Sri Lanka.

 Hope you all try it once too!

-When I started planning Sri Lanka, I was still trying with the idea of it and wasn’t sure if I would go through it.
-If you know me well, you would know my fear of being touched by fishes.
-I was scared that I would be electrocuted by a fish inside the sea or eaten up by a shark.
+When I started planning Sri Lanka, I was still toying with the idea of it and wasn’t sure if I would go through it.
+Actually, touching the fishes scares me.
+I feel that fishes will electrocute me or that a shark will eat me up.
 However, once I reached the area, I figured I would give it a chance.
-As luck would have it, Scuba Diving in Sri Lanka actually turned out to be a lot of fun and I got inspired to take the Padi Open Water certification.
+As luck would have it, Scuba Diving in Sri Lanka actually turned out to be a lot of fun and I got inspired to take the PADI Open Water certification.

 I googled about the cheapest places (Yet safe) where I could go for Scuba Diving.
 As I wasn’t sure if I would go through with it or not, I didn’t want to spend too much and then back out at the last moment.
 I checked Indian places and Sri Lankan places and looked at both the pros and cons of doing Scuba Diving at each of these places.